 Students may use the book scan station to scan information or original work in color, gray scale, or black and white.
-The scan station saves directly to GoogleDrive, email, or USB.
+The scan station saves directly to Google Drive, email, or USB.
+Adaptive technology such as contrast adjustment and save as MP3 are also available.
 Remember to observe copyright and fair use guidelines (see Responsible Use Procedure).